Arkadiusz Malarz

 Arkadiusz Marcin Malarz (/pol/; born 19 June 1980) is a Polish former professional footballer who played as a goalkeeper.
-Since June 2022, he is a goalkeeping coach for Legia Warsaw.

-Playing for his former club, Skoda Xanthi, he kept clean sheets in seven consecutive games, finally conceding a goal after 683 minutes, which is his former team's record for the longest "clean sheet" period in the Greek Super league.
+While playing for Greek side Skoda Xanthi, he kept clean sheets in seven consecutive games, finally conceding a goal after 683 minutes, which is his former team's record for the longest "clean sheet" period in the Super League Greece.

+From June 2022 to January 2026, he was the goalkeeping coach at Legia Warsaw.